HenrikBengtsson/ucsf-vpn/README.md

 Any other options are passed to Pulse Secure as is.

 Example:
- ucsf-vpn start --user=alice --pwd secrets ucsf-vpn stop
+ ucsf-vpn start --user alice --pwd secrets ucsf-vpn stop

 User credentials: